 So if you have decided to use CBD to treat psoriasis, here is how to do it safely.

 According to the conclusions of a study from the Alborg University in Denmark, one could start with 10 mg a day and raise the dose, from once a day to twice a day after 2 weeks.
-Topical application will not reach the bloodstream but can offer much needed relief.
-CBD enriched ointments, salves and oils can help.
+Topical application, seen in CBD enriched ointments, salves, and oils will not reach the bloodstream but can offer localized relief.

 CBD’s known side effects are known to be low to moderate and include: drowsiness, dry mouth, dizziness and loss of appetite.

-Joanna Kreitinger is a cellular biologist and immunologist currently leading dermatology and autoimmune disease research for the treatment of inflammatory skin conditions.
-Throughout her training and career, Joanna has been committed to understanding the ways in which exposure to pollutants, pathogens, and plant-derived chemicals can suppress the human immune system, with keen interest in harnessing these mechanisms for translational therapeutics to treat autoimmune diseases.KNOW MORE
+Joanna Kreitinger is a cell biologist and immunologist currently leading dermatology and autoimmune disease research for the treatment of inflammatory skin conditions.
+Throughout her training and career, Joanna has been committed to understanding the ways in which exposure to pollutants, pathogens, and plant-derived chemicals can suppress the human immune system, with keen interest in harnessing these mechanisms to treat autoimmune diseases beyond those of a dermatological nature.SABER MÁS